acuminous/knuff/README.md

 ### Reminders
 A `Reminder` needs

-1. An id for duplicate checking and error reporting
+1. An id for duplicate checking and error reporting (a random id will be created by default)
-2. A schedule adhering to [rfc5545](https://datatracker.ietf.org/doc/html/rfc5545) RRULE format (more accessibly documented by the node [rrule](https://www.npmjs.com/package/rrule) package)
+2. A schedule adhering to [rfc5545](https://datatracker.ietf.org/doc/html/rfc5545) RRULE format (more accessibly documented by the node [rrule](https://www.npmjs.com/package/rrule) package).
+ChatGPT does a good job of creating these.
 3. Issue details (title and body) describing the work that needs to be done
 4. One or more repositories the reminder will be posted to